 The first, and recommended, option is to use TaxBit's Add Transaction feature right in your account.
-You can select Add Transactions, and then click Add Transaction to manually enter the details of an individual transaction.
+You can find a complete guide to manually adding a transaction in TaxBit HERE.
+Open the Add Transaction page by selecting Add Transactions, and then Add Transaction.

-From this screen, you can fill in all of the details like:
+You can fill in all of the details like this:

 - Transaction Type: Gift Sent